catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 This section shows a more in depth view of clusters and their uses.
-It goes over the process of creating clusters, similar to the quickstart section but the difference in the following example is that it covers information more relevant to a production ready cluster.
+It goes over the process of creating clusters, similar to the quickstart section but the difference in the following example is that it covers private clusters and more production ready clusters.

 ******************
 What is a cluster?